We encourage readers to submit astronomy communication articles, papers and reviews for any of our sections (Announcements, Reviews, Research

 Figures and tables should be referred to ‘Figure n’ and ‘Table n’ respectively.

-- If the contribution contains figures, these may — just for the sake of overview — be pasted inline in the Word manuscript along with the caption (Word files below 4 MB are encouraged).
+For the sake of overview figures may be pasted inline in the Word manuscript along with the caption (Word files below 4 MB are encouraged).
 However, images must also be delivered individually as Tiff, PDFs, vector-files (e.g. .ai, .eps) in

 Five to ten key words.

 - Have the necessary resolution (300 dpi).

 Have a proper name without special characters, spaces and capital letters (for example, author_2.tif).

 Authors are solely responsible for ensuring copyright clearance to reproduce illustrations, text, etc., for which they themselves do not own the copyright.
 CAPjournal accepts only original submissions and will only reproduce previously published work by special

 Articles on Astronomy Education

-Submissions should be sent to the Editor
+Submissions and questions about the submission process should be sent to the Editor.